A Guide to Earthquake Insurance in Canada

 Who Should Seriously Consider It?

-Earthquake insurance isn’t necessary for every homeowner, but for many Canadians, especially those in higher-risk areas, it’s a crucial form of protection.
+Earthquake insurance isn’t necessary for every homeowner, but for many Canadians, especially those in higher-risk areas, it’s a key form of protection.
 Here’s a breakdown of who should strongly consider adding it to their policy.

 If you live in British Columbia, the Ottawa–Montreal–Quebec corridor, the Yukon, or around the Atlantic coastal areas, you are in a zone with either historical earthquake activity or increasing seismic risk.
 Without earthquake insurance in BC or other high-risk areas, you may be personally liable for repairs, rebuilding, or other related costs.